 Hilton Head Island is an idyllic Lowcountry treasure off the coast of South Carolina.
 A popular pick for luxurious beach getaways, it’s been made famous for its picturesque and pristine sandy shores.
-As a hip and happening hotspot of the Palmetto State, the foodie scene here is full of fantastic fare and there are plenty of amazing Hilton Head restaurants to try.
+As a hip and happening hotspot of the Palmetto State, the foodie scene here is full of fantastic fare, and there are plenty of excellent Hilton Head restaurants to try.

 The Best Hilton Head Restaurants

-This casual and inviting eatery is most known for serving up the best shrimp and grits around.
+This casual and inviting eatery is most known for serving the best shrimp and grits around.
 The laid-back outdoor atmosphere screams authentic Lowcountry and harkens back to a bygone era of simpler times.
-The menu is made up of Southern seafood and soul food classics, honoring the region’s local culture.
+The menu comprises Southern seafood and soul food classics, honoring the region’s local culture.

 Enjoy the full-service bar on-site and the live bluegrass bands who frequent the whimsical gazebo.
 Any lifelong islander will be sure to say that Lowcountry Backyard is a right of passage for all who pass through Hilton Head.

 If you’re after the best burger on Hilton Head, then Charbar Co is the spot to head.
 They also dish out some creative sushi and sandwich combinations.
 In addition, the menu features craft beers, local wine, and music memorabilia.

 The restaurant features eclectic decor and has a laidback outdoor patio.
 Live music is a frequent feature at the restaurant/bar, so check out their Instagram page for the latest event plans.